 Unhappy about the lack of Win 10 support, or the fact that the 5×70 line seems to have been forgotten?

-If you have an opinion, feel free to share it with us using the “leave a reply” form at the bottom of this page.
+If you have an opinion, feel free to share it with us using the “post a comment or question” link below.

 As far as I'm concerned, since I've yet to find the right person at Rockwell to get a 5×80 donated to the blog, unless I win the lottery I won't have a chance to try out any of these new features any time soon.

 Editors Note: I would like to thank Jeff who was the first to let us know that v29 was released.